argoproject/navis-documentcloud/readme.txt

 == Description ==

-[DocumentCloud](https://www.documentcloud.org/) is a free service allowing journalists to analyze, annotate and publish documents, funded by the Knight Foundation.
+[DocumentCloud](https://www.documentcloud.org/) is a service that allows journalists to analyze, annotate and publish documents, hosted by Investigative Reporters & Editors.
 Initial development of this plugin supported by [NPR](http://www.npr.org) as part of [StateImpact](http://stateimpact.npr.org) project.

 DocumentCloud's normal embed code looks like this: